jimm98y/SharpOnvif/README.md

 var services = await client.GetServicesAsync();
 ```

 Some operations require the device to support a service.
 For instance, to retrieve the stream URI a device must support the media service.
-To check whether the Onvif service is supported by the device, call:
+To check whether the ONVIF service is supported by the device, call:
 ```cs
 if (services.Service.FirstOrDefault(x => x.Namespace == OnvifServices.MEDIA) != null)
 {